go101/immutable-value-proposal/README.md

 * Elements of reader struct values are also reader values.
 * Elements of writer struct values are also writer values.
-* Elements of struct variable are also variables.
+* Elements of read-only struct values are also read-only values.
-* Elements of struct constants are also constant
+* Elements of writable struct values are also writable values.

 #### arrays

 * Elements of reader array values are also reader values.
 * Elements of writer array values are also writer values.
-* Elements of array variable are also variables.
+* Elements of read-only array values are also read-only values.
-* Elements of array constants are also constants.
+* Elements of writable array values are also writable values.

 #### slices